f1amy/epub-image-corrector/README.md

 pip3 install -r requirements.txt
 ```

-The script is tested on Python 3.6.8 and should work on both Linux and Windows.
+The script tested on Python 3.6 and should work on both Linux and Windows.

 ## Requirement